eliudkw/moringa_school_landing_page/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)

-##Description
+### Description

- <p> This project ia a web application for Moringa school landing page showing the various activities that take place at the school including the technical mentors.
-It has information about the orientation, the board meating and graduation.
-It also gives a brief introduction of some of the technical mentors.There are also links to direct you tpo other pages such as to see the courses offered and even ask questions.</p>
+ <p> Landing page web forMoringa school showcasing the various activities that take place at the school including the technical mentors.
+It has information about the orientation, the board meeting and graduation.
+It also introduces technical mentors.</p>

 [Go back to the top](#Moringa school landing page)

-##Features
+### Features

 As a user of the web page, you will be able to:

-1.See a description of the events that happen in the school 2.Ask questions on whatever you want to know 3.Navigate to other pages that have more information
+* 1.See a description of the events that happen in the school
+* 2.Ask questions on whatever you want to know
+* 3.Navigate to other pages that have more information

 [Go back to the top](#Moringa school landing page)

-##Behaviour Driven Development|
+#### Behaviour Driven Development|
 | Behaviour      | Input        | Output       |
 ||:-------------:| :----------:| -----------:|
 |Enter your name| Eliud Wanja|                   |